 Boxes of decorative bricks sold in hardware stores usually contain 48 bricks, which covers a surface of 8 sq. feet.
-Prices start at $6.50/square foot (more or less 55$ for a box).
+Prices start at $7,80/square foot (more or less 55$ for a box).

 The brick installation process is quite simple.
 However, depending on the size of the surface that you’re looking to cover, it can be long and tedious.
-In order to get optimal results without putting forth immense efforts, it’s better to hire a professional.
-On the other hand, if you’re a patient person and you wish to do the work yourself, it is absolutely doable.
+To get optimal results without putting forth immense efforts, it’s better to hire a professional.
+On the other hand, if you’re a patient person and you wish to do the work yourself, it is doable.

 Get yourself two trowels, a table saw, an adhesive product, a toolkit, a level tool, a bag of mortar, a masonry cone and some cleaning equipment (rag, brush, vaporizer).